keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/metricsprovider.md

 <!-- markdownlint-disable MD046 -->

-=== "Prometheus and Thanos"
+=== "Prometheus, Cortex and Thanos"

-    An example of Prometheus as a metrics provider with a Secret holding the authentication data looks like the following:
+    An example of Prometheus, Thanos or Cortex as a metrics provider with a Secret holding the authentication data looks like the following:

     ```yaml